 Windsor Castle – a name that conjures up the magic of Kings, Queens, damsels in distress, charging knights, and possibly a dragon or two.

-My reason for visiting Windsor Castle was simple.
+My reason for a day trip to Windsor Castle from London was simple.
 In my early adulthood, I was a love-struck fan of the Tudor Period in history, followed closely by the English Regency Period.
 For me, Windsor Castle and Hampton Court are more of pilgrimage sites than tourist attractions.
 Seeing the oldest and largest continuously occupied castle in the world, a venerable icon the British are justifiably very proud of is a pleasure in itself.
+Windsor Castle is one of the best city breaks in the UK.

 History and layout of the Windsor Castle